Home Page > Historical Overview

-In 1927, both Creagan and Duror on the Ballachulish branch lost their crossing loops and signal boxes.
+In 1927, both Creagan and Duror lost their crossing loops and signal boxes, to reduce the cost of working the Ballachulish branch.
 All the distant signals on the branch were fixed at 'caution' around the same time.

 The signalling arrangements protecting the roadway on Connel Ferry Viaduct were significantly altered in 1930.